-- B) A map showing where threatened and near-threatened mammal data on island and other predator-free sites were recorded. - C) This dot plot shows the particular years for which monitoring data were available to compile the index.
+- B) A map showing where threatened and near-threatened mammal data on sites subject to any conservation management were recorded. - C) This dot plot shows the particular years for which monitoring data were available to compile the index.
 Each row represents a time series where a taxon was monitored with a consistent method at a single site. - D) The number of taxa (in black circles) and number of time series (in blue diamonds) used to calculate the index for each year.